timm/tested/docs/onProject.md

     - show that thinking that lead to this new method.
 - Methods
   - Algorithms
+    - Note: please demonstrate that you actually have a clear understanding of all these methods.
   - Data
+    - You need to have to show some understanding of the data being explored.
+E.g. what is the point of the data, what are its  column names, how do they group, what do they mean.
+      If if is informative, you can list column distrituons e.g. Table3 of [https://arxiv.org/pdf/2008.00612.pdf](https://arxiv.org/pdf/2008.00612.pdf).
   - Performance measures
+    - Using all information about $x,y$ variables, rank the data using the Zitzler predicate.
+Normalize those ranks 1..100
+    - Repeat 20 times
+      - For some limited budget $B$, guess the top $B$ items of the data.
+      - Evaluate all those top $B$ gueses (so the actual number of evaluations is now $2B$).
+        - Collect the distritbution of those final $B$ evaluations.
   - Summarization methods
+    - better methods have a lower sum of the final $B$.
     - statistical methods, what you selected and why
       - please demonstrate that you understand effect size and significance testing
     - explaining any novel visualizations you will use in your results section (if there are any)
-  - Note: please demonstrate that you actually have a clear understanding of all these methods.
 - Results
    - Run with different y-sampling budgets $B_0\in$ (10,25,50,100,200,500...):
      - For different methods